-The Del Mar Fairgrounds and Del Mar Racetrack (located on the fair grounds) are popular venues, and home to a variety of events, in addition to the thoroughbred racing season that runs from July to early September, with a recently added shorter season running from November to early December.
-Racing season tends to cause a great deal of traffic, on the nearby freeway as well as on the local streets – so be aware – and many condos and homes in the area become rentals (at a significant price) during this time.
+The Del Mar Fairgrounds and Del Mar Racetrack (located on the fair grounds) are popular venues, and home to a variety of events, in addition to the thoroughbred racing season that runs from mid July to Labor Day in September, with a recently added shorter season running from November to early December.
+Racing season tends to cause a great deal of traffic, on the nearby freeway as well as on the local streets – so be aware – and many condos and homes in the area become short-term rentals (at a significant price) during this time.

 The poplar and well attended San Diego County Fair takes place before racing season starts, with multiple expos and trade shows throughout the year (e.g., home and garden, bridal, antiques).
-There are a good number of concerts there as well, during the fair as well as stand alone events.
+There are a good number of concerts there as well, during the fair as well as stand alone events throughout the year.

 Well known and popular residential areas include the Del Mar Beach Colony (north end of town west of the 101 along the beach), Del Mar Heights, and Olde Del Mar (the area just along the coast road near the downtown area).
 Del Mar housing includes both gated and ungated communities.

 Del Mar real estate is expensive, and only rivaled by Rancho Santa Fe (the most expensive), La Jolla and Coronado (downtown).
-The average price of a single family detached home is well over $1 million, but surprisingly you can find a few condos from time to time for under $300,000 in a few complexes.
+The average price of a single family detached home is well over $1 million, with some homes in the Del Mar Beach Colony exceeding $15,000,000, but surprisingly you can find a few condos from time to time for under $400,000 in a few complexes.